 Although the Solar Facility represents a dramatic change in land use, the visual impact would be softened by the patches of woods that stand between many residences and the solar arrays.
-The degree to which the trees will conceal or obscure views of the solar panels will depend on the location of the home.
-Some will be completely screened; others will be partially screened; others (particularly along Mississippi Highway 50) will not be screened at al. But for the most part, the visual impact will be mitigated by the presence of woodland.
+The degree to which the trees would conceal or obscure views of the solar panels would depend on the location of the home.
+Some would be completely screened; others would be partially screened; others (particularly along Mississippi Highway 50) would not be screened at all.
+But for the most part, the visual impact would be mitigated by the presence of woodland.